 The palette of the piece as a whole is very limited, the most dominant color being grey, which is used in a few different shades to create patterns, textures, and shadows.
 Light and dark grey squares and rectangles are used to created the scaffolding patterns, where the wall has been torn.
 Tiny grey dots line the back of the chair and give the sofa a textured pattern.
 Throughout the image a darker shade of grey is used to create shadows within a few elements of the design including the main figure, the chair it's sitting in, the calendar as well as the open window seals.

-By contrast to the inward landscape of the scene, the night sky outside is a very vibrant blue, that begins at a darker hue near the height of the of the window then falls into lighter shades below, and throughout the night sky, points of white light create stars that dot the sky.
-Accents of blue, from the scene outside color elements of the scene inside.
+By contrast to the inward landscape of, the night sky outside is a vibrant blue, that begins at a darker hue near the height of the of the window then falls into lighter shades below, and throughout the night sky, points of white light create stars that dot the sky.
+Accents of blue, from the scene outside drift in and shade elements of the inner scene.
 The contours of the windows seals, the floor tiles, and the tv gazing outside are all touched by the blue of the night sky.

 There are a lot of small details about the picture that make wonder like why is the tv unplugged, what's the significance of the antenna being bent out of shape, and whey are the walls cracked ... and also why is the tv holding a remote.
 My guess is that the tv holding the remote is to show what it's tuned into to, which in this case is the outside world.
 But the jagged antenna and the deterioration of the walls inside is a reflection of what the inner state has become.
 Things inside are wearing down, they've lost their color, But by unplugging and giving attention to the outside world, new light has begun to re-enter the home.